 Some USB UPS devices have unreliable USB to serial interfaces.
 In that case, it's advised to unplug / plug the device and try again.

-If that resolves the issue, you should consider resetting the USB hub the device is attached to before starting the nut driver, using usb_resetter script from https://github.com/netinvent/usb_resetter See scripts/usb_resetter for more information.
+If that resolves the issue, you should consider resetting the USB hub the device is attached to before starting the nut driver, using usb_resetter script (for Linux) from https://github.com/netinvent/usb_resetter

+See files under scripts/usb_resetter/ in NUT sources for more information.